edwardgunning/GLaRe/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of GLaRE is to …
+The goal of `GLaRE` is to facilitate the evaluation of losslessness of different latent feature representations based on generalisation error.

 ## Installation